 What is this wooden device?

-Hint: Even the most well-versed amateur historian would be hard-pressed to figure out this combination of wooden boards and screws.
+Hint: Even the most well-versed amateur historian would be hard-pressed to figure out what this combination of wooden boards and screws is.

 What is this scary-looking cage?

-Hint: This only looks like something out of a horror movie, but women once swore by it.
+Hint: Though this looks like something out of a horror movie, women once swore by it.

 Before we had ionic hair dryers, straightening brushes, and Dysons, the electric bonnet was about as good as it got in the hair salon.
-This machine wasn't pretty, but it got the job done—it was hooked up to a tube that blew air through holes in the metal cage.
+The machine wasn't pretty, but it got the job done; it hooked up to a tube that blew air through holes in the metal cage.

 What is this copper pot used for?

-Hint: It looks like it could chill a bottle of champagne.
-But this contraption was actually used for the opposite purpose.
+Hint: Though it looks like it could chill a bottle of champagne, this contraption was actually used for the opposite purpose.

 Known as a brazier, this type of pan was typically used to hold hot coals.
-The coals would be loaded into the brazier and used to heat individual rooms in your house before the advent of electric heating.
+The coals would be loaded into the heater and used to heat individual rooms in the house before the advent of electric heating.